 Helps Boost Immunity

 Vegetables are full of important vitamins and minerals that promote immune health.
-When you reduce those vegetables down into an easily digestible broth, your body is easily able to absorb those nutrients.
-Beta-carotene, vitamins C and E are all great antioxidants and support the immune system.
+When you reduce those vegetables down into an easily digestible broth, your body can smoothly absorb those nutrients.
+Beta-carotene, vitamin C, and vitamin E are all great antioxidants that support the immune system.

 Helps Increase Energy

 Protein and carbohydrates provide your body with energy.
 Vegetable broth is packed with both of these nutrients.
 Not only does the broth give you these nutrients from the veggies inside, drinking broth does not make you feel overly full and weigh you down.